CEGC 3: Access to safe water in all communities: Neskantaga First Nation & Toronto

 Water Crisis in Neskantaga First Nation

-Canada is known to have access to incredible amounts of safe drinking water in comparison to many of its counterparts, but several Canadian communities are fighting for a glimpse of the fair, equitable access to drinking water.
-The Neskantaga First Nation has been advocating for clean running water for multiple generations (Stefanovich, 2020).
-The Neskantaga First Nation is situated approximately 450km North of Thunder Bay, ON.
-Since 1995, the First Nation has been placed on a boil water advisory (Indigenous Service Canada).
-To put this into context, there were 29 First Nation communities remaining under long-term drinking water advisory in January 2023 (Government of Canada, 2021).
-Using funding from the federal government, the First Nation is approaching completion of a project to upgrade and build an expansion of the existing water treatment system.
+Canada is known for its incredible water resources.
+While most communities have access to safe drinking water, there are some communities without access to safe drinking water.
+In January 2023, there were 29 First Nation communities remaining under long-term drinking water advisory (Government of Canada, 2021).
+The Neskantaga First Nation, situated approximately 450 kilometers North of Thunder Bay, has been placed on a boil water advisory since 1995 (Government of Canada (2021), Stefanovich (2020)).
+Using funding from the federal government, the Neskantaga First Nation is approaching completion of a project to upgrade and build an expansion of the existing water treatment system.
 Remaining work focuses on finalizing the construction of the new water treatment system project and addressing technical and operational deficiencies.

 References